kensnyder/react-thermals/actions/README.md

 ### fieldAppenderSync

-Equivalent to fieldAppender but synchronous.
+Equivalent to appender but synchronous.

 ### fieldRemover